Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 This creates accountability without influence.

-The opposite is also dangerous.

-A forum may have authority to approve a proposal without being accountable for its consequences.
+The reverse situation is equally problematic: a role or forum may have the authority to approve a proposal without being accountable for what follows.

 For example:

 > The architecture board approved the design.

-That does not mean the architecture board owns the operational risk, delivery outcome, or business impact.
+That statement may explain how the design passed a governance checkpoint.
+It does not tell us who owns the operational risk, the delivery outcome, or the business impact.

+This is why approval cannot be treated as a harmless administrative step.
+Approval changes what can happen and therefore carries a form of decision authority.

-Authority, influence, and accountability should be deliberately aligned.
+Authority, influence, and accountability will rarely align perfectly, but large gaps between them should be visible and deliberate.

-> Accountability without authority creates helplessness.
-Authority without accountability creates careless governance.
+Accountability without authority creates helplessness, while authority without accountability creates careless governance.

 ## Different Decisions Belong at Different Levels